 Preponderance of Evidence - The standard of proof in which one party presents evidence which is considered by the hearing body to be more credible and convincing than that which is presented by the opposing party; or which shows that a fact to be proven is more probable than not.
+This standard will be applied for Formal Complaints against students and non-students.

-A reasonable person's test is the standard by which an objective, reasonable person would find conduct to be abusive or hostile and the complainant also finds it to be abusive or hostile.
+A reasonable person's test is the standard by which an objective, reasonable person would find conduct to be abusive or hostile and the Complainant also finds it to be abusive or hostile.